TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/cloud.md

 ### Release Highlights

-This release adds new features to Tyk Cloud, including Support for **Multiple plugin bundles** in *MServ* for greater flexibility in plugin management and an **Embedded product tour** during deployment wait times, offering users a guided overview of Tyk Dashboard features.
+This Tyk Cloud update introduces features that improve both flexibility in plugin management and user onboarding.
+Now, *Mserv* (a Tyk CLI Tool, used as a file server for plugin definitions),  supports **multiple plugin bundles**, allowing greater customization and easier deployment of plugin configurations.
+Additionally, we added an **embedded product tour* to enhance the deployment experience, offering a guided walkthrough of Tyk Dashboard’s features, ideal for users familiarizing themselves with the platform during onboarding.

 For a comprehensive list of changes, please refer to the detailed [changelog]({{< ref "#Changelog-1.23.0">}}) below.